Introduction

 This wasn’t just about usability—it was about trust, confidence, and time.

-By connecting directly with users and benchmarking real-world standards, we’re turning UDL into a tool users want to use—not just have to use.
+By connecting directly with users and benchmarking real-world standards, I am turning UDL into a tool users want to use—not just have to use.

 In the end, it’s about making complex things feel simple.
 That’s the magic of good UX.